 These affect ALL financial aid recipients:

-SATISFACTORY ACADEMIC PROGRESS (SAP): Students must maintain a 2.0 (“C”) and COMPLETE at least 67% of their attempted coursework (cumulative – all of it).
+SATISFACTORY ACADEMIC PROGRESS (SAP): UH Maui College students must maintain a 2.0 (“C”) and COMPLETE at least 67% of their attempted coursework (cumulative – all of it).
 If a student’s GPA falls below a 2.0 or “C”, or they do not complete 67% of their coursework, they will be ineligible for federal financial aid.
 SAP APPEALS: Students who fall below minimum standards will be placed on financial aid “Suspension,” making them INELIGIBLE for financial aid.
 In certain cases, students can appeal their suspension, and pending approval, be eligible for aid.
 The other way to become eligible for aid is to pay for, and pass courses, that will bring your GPA up to a 2.0.

 The MAXIMUM TIME FRAME: It is expected that students will be progressing in their educational programs.
 Once they have attempted 60 credits, it is assumed they will be close to graduation and will be required to meet with an academic counselor to complete a TIMEFRAME REVIEW to determine how many credits you have left to graduate and be funded for.